cult-of-coders/redis-oplog/README.md

 ### [Optimistic UI](docs/optimistic_ui.md)

-If you are using optimistic ui in your application, you should give this a read.
+If you are using Optimistic UI (Latency Compensation) in your application, you should give this a read.

 ### [How It Works](docs/how_it_works.md)

-Find out what Redis Oplog does behind the scenes
+Find out what RedisOplog does behind the scenes

 ### [Fine Tuning](docs/finetuning.md)